Plymouth Road Runner: 1970 Superbird

 According to Road Test magazine, performance was around 0 to 60 mi/h in 5.5 seconds, 1/4 mile in 14.3 seconds at 104 mph with the Hemi.
 Although similar in appearance, the Superbird was actually quite different from the Daytona.
 The Superbird was based on the Plymouth Road Runner, and the nose, airfoil, and basic sheet metal were different between the Daytona and Superbird.
 The Superbird actually used the front fenders and a modified hood from the '70 Dodge Coronet that lent themselves better to the nose design.
 It was an easy fix since the mounting points for fenders on both cars were identical.
-The special nose added 19 inches (483 mm) to the overall length (the Daytona's was 18 inches or 457 mm), and the trunk spoiler was more angled and higher than the Daytonas.
+The special nose added 19 inches (483 mm) to the overall length (the Daytona's was 18 inches or 457 mm), and the trunk spoiler was more angled and higher than the Daytona's.
 On both models, the spoiler was two feet high.
 Although it created quite an impression on the street, the wing was not needed at normal highway speeds; it was designed for speedways to keep the rear wheels to the ground at 150 mi/h and higher speeds.
 The reason for using such a tall spoiler was to access 'clean air' according to the engineers who designed the spoiler.
-In the test, the spoiler didn't need to be so tall.
+In the test, the spoiler did not need to be so tall.
 The spoiler was this tall to clear the trunk lid.
 The tallest the spoiler had to be was the same height as the roof.

 Despite the success of the Superbird on the track, 1970 would be the only year it was made.